pedhmendes/spin-systems-ic/README.md

 In Portuguese I highly recommend this [wiki](https://fiscomp.if.ufrgs.br/index.php/Ising_2D) about the Ising Model.
 In english there is the usual [wiki](https://en.wikipedia.org/wiki/Ising_model).

 To compile my Ising Model code is necessary that ```mc.h``` is in the same directory.
 I used the RNG avaiable in this file.
-To run you may provide and temperature as argument.
+To run you must provide and temperature as argument.
 Follow the examples to compile and run.

 ```gcc ising_model_serial.c -lm```